gharials/dev-path/docs/internet-web/web-pages.md

 These days, web pages are not limited to just displaying text and images.
 Complex applications are built as web pages.
 These applications must be able to respond to user actions, such as when a user clicks a button, inputs text, and submitting forms.
 This is where client-side JavaScript comes in.

-HTML only knows how to define _**what to show** to users_.
-It doesn't know _**what to do** when something happens,_ but JavaScript does.
+HTML can only define _**what to show** to users_.
+It can't define _**what to do** when something happens,_ which JavaScript can.
 Before getting into how JavaScript makes web pages interactive, just keep in mind that _every browser can run JavaScript programs (see the info box below for details)_.

 ??? note "Concept: Browser as a JavaScript runner"